TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection/README.md

 Done

-## Channels, Playlists, Videos Scripts?
+## Channels, Playlists and Unique Scripts?

 Three different type of scripts are included depending of what you want to download, the only thing changing is the naming scheme